SupreethBaliga/Py-Selenium-Scripts/README.md

-# Selenium-automated-scripts
+# Python Scripts (Integration with Selenium)
-This repository contains automated scripts which use selenium to do a variety of tasks which are just the tip of an iceberg of automated browsing.
+This repository contains automated py scripts which use selenium to do a variety of tasks which are just the tip of an iceberg of automated browsing.